Regularization and novel reconstruction strategies: all-at-one, bi-level

 heat phenomena - inverse heat source, optimal sensor placement

-MPI is a novel tracer based imaging technique invented in 2005, employing a temporally-spatially varying magnetic field with field-free point to excite the nanoparticals inside a body and detect their concentration.
+MPI is a novel tracer based imaging technique invented in 2005, employing a temporally-spatially varying magnetic field with field-free point to excite the nanoparticals inside.
 MPI explores potential clinical applications like locate cloggings in blood vessels and tumors.
-In the work, we use the Landau-Lifshitz-Gilbert (LLG) equation to model for the evolution of the magnetization of a magnetic material, and study forward problem and inverse problem of identifying relaxation parameters.
+We use the Landau-Lifshitz-Gilbert (LLG) equation to model for the evolution of the magnetization of a magnetic material, and study inverse problem of identifying relaxation parameters.

 Figure.
 Magnetization (right) of a particle in response to a dynamic external field (left); middle: initial magnetization vector [GIP]